-I don't take much pride in being a life-long cRPG 'enthusiast'.
-It's more of a vice and an addiction that, once you're hooked, will consume at the very least 30 hours of your life with each consecutive fix.
+I don't take much pride in being a lifelong CRPG (Computer Role-Playing Game) 'enthusiast'.
+It's more of a vice than an addiction that, once you're hooked, a game will consume at least 30 hours of your life.

 Speaking of which, here are a few of my personal favorites from the past decades.
-I started out in the late 80s, so I'll sort them chronologically instead of by overall greatness (not to worry, they are all superb).
+I started out in the late '80s, so I'll sort them chronologically instead of by overall greatness (but don't worry, they are all superb).

-To further narrow the list down, all of them are single-player games and only for the PC, though most of them have also appeared elsewhere .
+To further narrow the list down, all of them are single-player games and for the PC, though most of them have appeared on other consoles.

 1. Bard's Tale (1985)

-If you, too, remember the original Bard's Tale, then you may also fondly remember the days when monitors had a fully-adequate 320x200 pixel resolution and you didn't need glasses to see the contours.
+If you remember the original Bard's Tale, then you may also fondly remember the days when monitors had a fully-adequate 320x200 pixel resolution and you didn't need glasses to see the contours.

 2. Pool of Radiance (1988)

-Pool of Radiance was the first PC RPG to make use of actual Advanced Dungeons & Dragons (AD&D) rules.
-It also introduced computer gamers to the popular Forgotten Realms setting – a fantasy world created by Ed Greenwood in the 60s, which has since been polished to perfection in fantasy novels by authors such as R.A Salvatore.
+Pool of Radiance was the first CRPG to make use of actual Advanced Dungeons & Dragons (AD&D) rules.
+It also introduced computer gamers to the popular Forgotten Realms setting—a fantasy world created by Ed Greenwood in the '60s, which has since been polished to perfection in fantasy novels by authors such as R.A Salvatore.

-The game was of course a rather simplistic experience by today's standards, but compared to what was available at the time it took PC gaming to a new level.
-Pool of Radiance was followed by the equally great Curse of the Azure Bonds and others.
+The game was, of course, a rather simplistic experience by today's standards, but compared to what was available at the time it took PC gaming to a new level.
+Pool of Radiance was followed by the equally great Curse of the Azure Bonds, among others.

 There's also a rather uninspiring sequel of sorts, from a much later date (2001) called Pool of Radiance: Ruins of Myth Drannor.